wmde/WikibaseQuery/README.md

 ## Authors

 Wikibase Query has been written by the Wikidata team for the [Wikidata project](https://wikidata.org/).

-Contributions where also made by several [other people](https://www.ohloh.net/p/wikibasequery/contributors).
+You can view the [full list of contributors](https://www.ohloh.net/p/wikibasequery/contributors).

 ## Links